srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

             gdb.execute("c")

-            #checking if r24 equals 1 and r25, r26, r27 are equal to 0
+            #checking if r24 equals 1 and r25 equals 0
-            #we need r24 to be 1 because it will be added to r2
+            #we need r24 to be 1 because it will be add to r2
             res = check()

-            if res == 4:
+            if res == 2:
                 print(i, j)
                 firsts += i + j
                 return firsts
-                #checking if r24 equals 1 and r25, r26, r27 are equal to 0
+                #checking if r24 equals 1 and r25 equals 0
             else:
                 gdb.execute("monitor r")
                 res = 0
-                #res != 4 means that our input is not correct and we have to restart the binary
+                #res != 2 means that our input in not correct and we have to restart the binary
                 fill("")